square/bazel_maven_repository/README.md

 ```

 Thereafter, any target with a dependency on (in this example) `@maven//com/google/dagger` will invoke annotation
-processing and generate any dagger-generated code.
+processing and generate any Dagger-generated code.
 The same pattern could be used for
 [Dagger](http://github.com/google/dagger), [AutoFactory and AutoValue](http://github.com/google/auto), etc.

-Such snippet constants can be extracted into .bzl files and imported to keep the WORKSPACE file tidy.
+Such snippet constants can be extracted into `.bzl` files and imported to keep the `WORKSPACE` file tidy.
 In the
 future some standard templates may be offered by this project, but not until deps validation is available, as
 it would be too easy to have templates' deps lists go out of date as versions bumped, if no other validation
 prevented it or notified about it.